 Cyber-bullying will be treated with the same guidelines as more traditional forms of harassment.
-While the majority of cyber-bullying may take place off of school grounds, the school administration will investigate forms of cyber-bullying as information about such events arise.
+While much cyber-bullying may take place off of school grounds, the school administration will investigate forms of cyber-bullying as information about such events arise.

--Reporting
+Reporting